#RedefiningTriathlon

 Run 2

-Race Day Essentials - 2026 Athlete Guide to be confirmed
+Race Day Essentials - 2026 Athlete Guide

 Your Complete Athlete Guide

 Dive into the details of race day preparation with our comprehensive Athlete Guide.
 From logistical information to event schedules and rules, this guide provides everything you need to know to ensure a smooth and successful experience at the T100 triathlon.
-2025 athlete guide shown below to provide a guide, 2026 information to be confirmed.

 Traffic Advisory